anthonyjmartinez/arse/README.md

 * Items in `[docpaths]` are generated as full paths for completeness, however relative paths will work if desired
   * From the example above the user is free to simply use `site/templates` and `site/webroot` and move the directory out of `/home/user`
   * Note that `arse new` creates the site tree, and all other output files, in the current working directory.
-  * If `gallery` is one of the topics requested, a simple image slideshow will be generated for `/gallery/ext/*.jpg` with the same lexical reverse order as posts.
+* If `gallery` is one of the topics requested
+  * A simple image slideshow will be generated for `/gallery/ext/*.jpg`
+  * Display will follow the same lexical reverse order as posts.

 ## Path to 1.0